Service Updates and Advice on COVID-19 (Coronavirus)

 We are continuing to collect rent and service charges as we normally do, but it is vitally important that you let us know as soon as possible if you are struggling to pay or are worried about meeting future payments.

 Wherever possible we want to avoid court action and evictions during this difficult time and we are committed to working with our customers to establish an affordable repayment plan, taking into account individual circumstances.
 We want to work with you, so please email CIT.Income@sanctuary-housing.co.uk.

 Should you find yourself with no income due to the impact of coronavirus, if you do not already claim benefits, you may be eligible to apply for Universal Credit to help you pay your rent and service charges.
 You can find out more about Universal Credit and eligibility on the Money Advice Service website.

-Since 19 March 2020 customers with pre-payment meters who may not be able to add credit can speak to their supplier about options to keep them supplied.
+Customers with pre-payment meters who may not be able to add credit can speak to their supplier about options to keep them supplied.
 This could include nominating a third party for credit top ups, having a discretionary fund added to their credit, or being sent a pre-loaded top up card so that their supply is not interrupted.

 More broadly, any energy customer in financial distress will also be supported by their supplier, which could include debt repayments and bill payments being reassessed, reduced or paused where necessary, while disconnection of credit meters will be completely suspended.

 In line with government guidance, we have resumed viewings and tenancy sign ups.
 However, to help limit the spread of COVID-19, we have made some changes to how we provide our services to ensure the safety of both prospective residents and our staff.

 These changes include, but are not limited to:

 - Limiting the number of people that can attend viewings and sign-ups